CSCfi/csc-user-guide/docs/cloud/rahti/storage/ephemeral.md

 ## EmptydDir

-When local ephemeral (temporal) storage is needed, an emptyDir should be issued.
-It is local to the node, can be shared across several containers in the same Pod, it is very fast, but it will be **lost when the Pod is killed**.
+When local ephemeral (temporal) storage is needed, an `emptyDir` should be issued.
+It is local to the node, on Rahti this is RAID-0 SSD storage.
+It can be shared across several containers in the same Pod, and it is very fast, but it will be **lost when the Pod is killed**.

-EmptyDir provides ephemeral temporal storage locally on the node where containers are run, on Rahti this is RAID-0 SSD storage.
-When the Pod is killed, the information in the emptyDir will be lost.
 It is declared directly in the Pod definition:

 *`podWithEmptydDir.yaml`*: